 Gonzalez was endorsed by a number of political clubs: The Tenant’s Union, the Latino Democratic Club, the Northside Democratic Club, and the City College Democratic Club.
 Although he led the balloting at the Harvey Milk LGBT Democratic Club with over 50% of the vote against Hallinan, he could not reach the 60% threshold for the endorsement.

 On the day of the Milk Club vote, Hallinan ally Warren Hinckle published an article in the Fang family-owned newspaper The Independent, which Hallinan campaign workers distributed at the Milk Club meeting, alleging Gonzalez was a racist for questioning some of the qualifications of Hallinan’s hires and promotions, and that he was anti-gay for representing a man accused in a hate crime.
 To prompt this, Gonzalez had said that, if elected DA, no prosecutor with less than 10 jury trials would be promoted to handle felony cases and no prosecutor without trial experience would lead a trial unit in the DAs office.
-Also, a jury unanimously had acquitted Gonzalez’s client who was accused in the hate crime matter.
+Gonzalez defenders pointed out that a diverse San Francisco jury had unanimously acquitted Gonzalez’s client in the hate crime trial.

 The SF Chronicle reported that: “Members of the Harvey Milk Lesbian, Gay and Transgender Democratic Club, which was deciding Tuesday night whether to endorse Hallinan or Gonzalez, said the Tuesday morning publication of the column [by Warren Hinckle] was no coincidence.
 “This is a sophisticated group of voters.
 We do read it and we do know what their style of writing is,” Milk club president Criss Romero said.
 “We knew that the article was an attempt to take away votes from Gonzalez in our endorsement.”
 Gonzalez topped Hallinan, 111 votes to 94, too close for either candidate to get an endorsement.”
 (SF Chronicle, 9/30/99).